← Back to All Toronto Dogs

 Where can I find small dogs for adoption in Toronto?

-LocalPetFinder lists small dogs currently available from Toronto rescues including the Toronto Humane Society on River Street and City of Toronto Animal Services (North, East, South, and West facilities).
+LocalPetFinder lists small dogs currently available from Toronto rescues including the Toronto Humane Society on River Street and City of Toronto Animal Services (3 shelters: West, North, and East).
 Coverage spans all small breeds: Chihuahuas, Yorkies, Maltese, Shih Tzus, Pugs, Cavaliers, Boston Terriers, Dachshunds, and small mixes.
 Listings update regularly.
 Small dogs are the fastest-moving size in Toronto because they clear most condo weight caps, so apply through the rescue same-day when you find a match.

 Do Toronto condo bylaws allow small dogs?